Mesa 2D FAQs

 How often do I need to replace parts on the MESA system for wear and tear?

-The Mesa unit was designed using solid state digital technology and does not contain mechanical moving parts that need periodic replacement for wear and tear.
+The Mesa unit was designed using solid state digital technology and does not contain mechanical moving parts that require periodic replacement for wear and tear.
 This will drastically reduce the cost and downtime for product repairs and maintenance.

 Do I need to ship the unit back for new microphones?

-No, absolutely not.
-Not only can you easily replace the microphone in the field, it’s only of fraction of the cost of the other systems of this type.
+No. Not only can you easily replace the microphone in the field, it’s only of fraction of the cost of the other systems of this type.
 Keep a spare on your truck and don’t miss a single job.

 Can I generate a report from the Mesa System?